joshstruve/UDEVU.DEV/README.md

 # UDEVU.DEV
-This website was designed in Figma and developed using html, CSS, JavaScript and Three.js.
+This website was designed in Figma and developed with html, CSS, JavaScript and Three.js.

 ## Visual Branding & UX/UI: